Cookies & Cups > Recipes > Dinner Ideas > Pulled Pork Mac and Cheese

 3. Bring a large pot of salted water to a boil and cook Rotini according to package directions.

-4. Meanwhile while pasta is cooking in a large skillet melt 6 Tbsp butter over medium heat.
-Once butter is melted whisk in your flour creating a pasta and cook for 1 more minute.
-Slowly add warmed milk to butter and milk, whisking constantly.
+4. Meanwhile, in a large skillet, melt 6 tablespoons of butter over medium heat.
+Once the butter is melted, whisk in your flour, creating a paste (“roux”) and cook for 1 more minute.
+Slowly add warmed milk to the butter and flour, whisking constantly.
 Add cayenne pepper.
 Allow mixture to come to a boil and thicken slightly.
-Once mixture is thickened slightly add in 2 cups grated cheese and cubed Velveeta, stirring until cheese is melted.
+Once the mixture is thickened slightly, add in 2 cups of grated cheese and cubed Velveeta, stirring until cheese is melted.

-5. Drain pasta well and place back in large pot.
+5. Drain pasta well and place it back in the large pot.
 Pour the cheese mixture over the cooked pasta.
 Stir in your drained Rotel until combined.

 Notes